Betye Saar

 Introduction

-Betye Irene Saar (born July 30, 1926) is an African American artist known for her work in the medium of assemblage.
+Betye Irene Saar (born July 30, 1926) is an American artist known for her work in the medium of assemblage.
 Saar is a visual storyteller and an accomplished printmaker.
 Saar was a part of the Black Arts Movement in the 1970s, which engaged myths and stereotypes about race and femininity.
-Her work is considered highly political, as she challenged negative ideas about African Americans throughout her career; Saar is best known for her art work that critiques American racism toward Blacks.
+Her work is considered highly political, as she challenged negative ideas about African Americans throughout her career; Saar is best known for her artwork that critiques anti-Black racism in the United States.

 Wikidata identifier